 Dr. Bruno Rodriguez, DPT, CSCS: Strength, Recovery, and Physical Therapy Expert

 Ego lifting is using a weight that exceeds your current capacity for that exercise on that day, forcing you to cheat form or shorten range of motion to complete reps.
-It may feel like progress, but it shifts stress off the target muscle and onto joints and passive tissues—setting you up for stalled gains and ...
+It may feel like progress, but it shifts stress off the target muscle and onto joints and passive tissues.
+This can set you up for ...

-Low calorie protein shakes: How to keep muscle while cutting fat
+Low calorie protein shakes: A clinically grounded playbook for men cutting fat

-Low calorie protein shakes: How to keep muscle while cutting fat
+Low calorie protein shakes: A clinically grounded playbook for men cutting fat

 Dr. Bruno Rodriguez, DPT, CSCS avatar